How long are the arms in DBM?: Introduction

 The main tool in the proofs of these Theorems is a discrete analogue of Beurling's estimate.
-Namely, the harmonic measure of any given site of a connected set $B$ is bounded from above by $C\rad(B)^{-1/2}$ in $\Z^2$ (see \citep{KestenRW}), and by $C\left(\log \rad(B)\right)^{1/2}\rad(B)^{-1}$ in $\Z^3$ (see \citep{LawlerInersections}[Chapter 2.6]) with an absolute constant $C$.
+Namely, the harmonic measure of any given site of a connected set $B$ is bounded from above by $C\rad(B)^{-1/2}$ in $\Z^2$ (see \citep{KestenRW}), and by $C\left(\log \rad(B)\right)^{1/2}\rad(B)^{-1}$ in $\Z^3$ (see \citep[Chapter 2.6]{LawlerInersections}) with an absolute constant $C$.

 We give an alternative proof of these results, which does not rely on Beurling's estimate.
 Instead, we exploit the dynamical structure of the process and observation by Halsey that a well-known formula for an increment of capacity fits nicely into the DLA set-up.
-It was unrigorously observed in \citep{TauGrowth} that if $\tau$ is a tau-spectrum of the harmonic measure as defined in \eqref{TauDef}, then Hausdorff dimension of DBM-$\pr$ clusters should be equal to $\tau(\pr+2)-\tau(\pr)$.
+It was unrigorously observed in \citep{TauGrowth} that if $\tau$ is a tau-spectrum of the harmonic measure, which can be informally defined as

+then Hausdorff dimension of DBM-$\pr$ clusters should be equal to $\tau(\pr+2)-\tau(\pr)$.
 In addition, we combine this with discrete Makarov's Theorem \citep{DiscrMak} to obtain analogous theorem for DBM-$\pr$:

 \begin{thr} Let $0\leq \pr < 2$ and $\left\{A_n\right\}_{n\geq 1}$ be a DBM-$\pr$ on $\Z^2$.
 Then there exists an absolute constant $\alpha>0$, and $C=C(\pr)>0$ such that with probability $1$ there exists $N$ such that for all $n>N$